Skip to content

 entity type Person = String

 Every entity type declaration creates an entity constructor relation ^Person(id..., node) that maps the identifiers, id..., to a unique key, node, which will be used to reference the entity node.
-The data types of the identifiers are specified in the entity type declaration (see code above).
-The leading caret ^ (^Person) indicates that it is a constructor.
+You can specify the data types of the identifiers in the entity type declaration (see code above).
+The leading caret ^ (^Person) indicates that this is a constructor relation.

 Populating Entity Nodes

-The constructor ^Person can be used to populate the graph with concrete persons.
+You can use the constructor ^Person to populate the graph with the names of people.
 For example:

 def Person = {